 I’m abandoning my usual rhetoric here in favor for a quick comment or two:

 Shop during the Holiday sales for the berries or check Aldis.
 Whipping Cream is usually on sale every Holiday, and generally butter is too.
-Stock up – freeze the butter, and whipping cream keeps for several weeks in the fridge, unopened, so if this is an item you may wish to use in the following weeks, buy it during the Holiday week when it is normally on a deep sale.
+Stock up – freeze the butter.
+Whipping cream keeps for several weeks in the fridge, unopened, so if this is an item you may wish to use in the following weeks, buy it during the Holiday week when it is normally on a deep sale.

 If you don’t like to use alcohol, use vanilla.
 If you’d like to use the orange flavor instead of the rum, and don’t want to put out for Grand Marnier, use a little orange schnapps or a few drops of an orange extract.
 (Be careful if you use the extract – it’s often strong.)